bionicop/Digital-Garden/Sem_5/Software Testing/Mid-Sem-22.md

 Boundary Value Analysis (BVA) - Testing boundary values of valid partitions.

-Equivalence Class Testing (Etc) - Dividing valid input range into classes, selecting one test case from each class.
+Equivalence Class Testing (ECT) - Dividing valid input range into classes, selecting one test case from each class.

 # **Q3 (b) Discuss the significance of Decision Table in Testing.**